py361/repoze.evolution/README.txt

 repoze.evolution README
 =======================

+This package exposes an extra named ``transaction``: include this extra in order to use the ZODBTransactionManager.

-Please see docs/index.rst for the documentation.
+Please see docs/index.rst for further documentation.